Will the “I-bombs” keep falling?

 Anyway, a couple of interesting months coming up; watch for a raised terror alert.

-2 thoughts on “Will the “I-bombs” keep falling?”
+2 Replies to “Will the “I-bombs” keep falling?”

 1. I love the I word.
 I shows the ignorance of most Americans, including elected (or formerly elected) officials.
 Really.
 Impeachment?
 For what?
 I also found Harold Koh’s comment hilarious.
 Even if President Bush had some had in these “allegations”, he clearly wouldn’t be the only president that participated in these actions.
 Everyone’s darling pill popper and womanizer JFK actually tried (and failed) to have Castro assasinated.